Our Directors

 Director

 Ken Craig is a Gumbaynggirr man who has dedicated many years to improving housing outcomes for Aboriginal and Torres Strait Islander people across NSW.
-He is passionate about the central role that secure, appropriate and affordable housing plays in the lives of Aboriginal families and communities.
+He is passionate about the central role that secure, appropriate and affordable housing plays in the lives of First Nations families and communities.
 In 2013 Ken was awarded a Public Service Medal for his services to Aboriginal housing in NSW.

 Mark Rose colour